contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 # 5. Import entities

-Select a spreadsheet from the **Imports** section in the left panel.
+Select a spreadsheet from the **Google sheet** section in the left panel.

 Click on the **Entities** tab in the central panel.